toticavalcanti/Structy-Learn-Codes/README.md

 ## Javascript

-To run the javascrip tests install mocha with
+To run the javascrip tests install with mocha globally with:
 '''
 npm install --global mocha
+'''

+Or as a development dependency for your project:
+'''
+npm install --save-dev mocha
 '''